 What to do if your Frenchie doesn’t stop crying, or doesn’t want to stay in his or her bed?

 Frenchies sleep easier if they are tired.
-Make sure he or she spends time outside and has enough activities.
+Make sure your French bulldog spends time outside and has enough activities.
 If you challenge them and schedule training and play before you want them to go to bed, they will be eager to have some sleep.

 Be consistent with using the same commands sending him or her back to their place: “Go to bed.” and show it with your gestures.
 Remember, that the tone of your voice matters more than what you say.
 Repeat it until they do it, and don’t let them end up in your bed.